trsonfu/succinct-stats-extension/privacy-policy.md

 The extension requires access to the following domains:

-- `https://www.succinct-stats.xyz/*`: To fetch stats data from the Succinct Stats API
+- `https://succinct-hub.xyz/*`: To fetch stats data from our self-hosted API
 - `https://twitter.com/*`: To access Twitter profile pages
 - `https://x.com/*`: To access X (Twitter) profile pages

 ## Third-Party Services

-- We use the Succinct Stats API (succinct-stats.xyz) to fetch stats data.
+- We use our own self-hosted API to fetch stats data.
 - No other third-party services are used.

 ## Updates to This Policy